 AFSOC aircrews would conduct training in airspace after dark, with some operations occurring during the late night.
 Under interim conditions, A-10 pilots based at Davis-Monthan AFB conduct approximately 593 operations per year between 10:00 P.M. and 7:00 A.M. in the MOAs and Restricted Areas shown on Figure 2-2.
 These operations would no longer occur after the planned Phase 2 of the A-10 retirement.
-Under the Proposed Action, AFSOC aircrews would fly approximately 957 operations annually during this late-night period, resulting in a net change relative to interim conditions of 364 additional airspace operations between 10:00 P.M. and 7:00 A.M.
+Under the Proposed Action, AFSOC aircrews would fly approximately 957 operations annually during this late-night period, which is 364 more airspace operations than under interim conditions between 10:00 P.M. and 7:00 A.M.
 (Table 3-32).